Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Know your Variety

-You can purchase ericaceous compost in garden centres or make your own by adding acidic compost and material to the soil each season.
+You can purchase ericaceous compost from your local garden centre or make your own by adding acidic compost and material to the soil each season.

-- This specialist Ericaceous Compost has been blended to provide the right acidic soil conditions needed for optimum growth
+- ERICACEOUS COMPOST - This specialist complete Ericaceous Compost has been blended to provide the right acidic soil conditions needed for optimum growth for your acid loving (lime hating) plants.

-- Specifically designed for plants like Rhododendrons, Azaleas, Camellias, Heathers, Magnolias, Blueberries and similar.
+- COMPOST - Specifically designed compost for plants like Rhododendrons, Azaleas, Camellias, Heathers, Magnolias, Blueberries and similar acid loving shrubs.

-- It is a general purpose compost, so use for potting on or taking cutings.
-Contains 20% Forest Gold wood fibre, which reduces the amount of peat used, and opens the structure up.
+- POTTING COMPOST - This amazing product is a general purpose compost, making it perfect to use for potting on or taking cuttings.
+Contains 20% Forest Gold wood fibre which opens the structure up.

-- Also includes starter fertiliser and some slow release feed too, so need to feed for 10-12 weeks after potting.
+- PLANT FERTILISER - Also includes starter fertiliser and some slow release plant feed, so no need to feed your plants for 10-12 weeks after potting.

-If you want to change the flower colour you are getting, you can add ericaceous compost to the mix.
+If you want to alter the flower colour from the one you are receiving, you can add ericaceous compost to the mix.

-You can test the level of pH in your soil with an at home test kit.
-This will tell you to what degree you need to modify the soil with ericaceous compost.
+You can test the level of pH in your soil with an at-home test kit and this will tell you to what degree you need to modify the soil with ericaceous compost.

-Once you have the numbers, and you know what needs to be changed, you can add ericaceous compost to the soil before you plant a new hydrangea, and then each year if you are adding to a potted plant, and of course, seasonally when the hydrangea is in bloom.
+Once you have the numbers, and you know what needs to be changed, you can add ericaceous compost to the soil before you plant a new Hydrangea.
+This is something you will need to monitor seasonally because over time the soil your Hydrangea is planted in will eventually revert back to its original state, and the flowers will also revert back if you don’t keep on top of the acidic or alkaline levels.

 No products found.

-If you have heavily alkaline soil and you want to keep it acidic for your blooms, you will need to do so every year.
+If you have soil that is heavily alkaline and you want to keep it acidic for your Hydrangeas, you will need to make alterations every year.
 Your garden soil will naturally revert to its original level of pH.
-One alternative is to grow your hydrangeas in pots or containers so that you have better control from the start over the pH levels.
+One alternative is to grow your Hydrangeas in pots or containers so that you have better control from the start over the pH levels.

-Overall, hydrangeas can certainly benefit from ericaceous compost from time to time, especially if you are growing a variety whose bloom colours you can control.
+Overall, Hydrangeas can certainly benefit from ericaceous compost from time to time, especially if you are growing a variety whose bloom colours you can (and want to) control.